-Two nurse specialists in this department are involved in managing radiotherapy related side effects during and after treatment, reviewing the patient’s general condition, offering advice and support and liaising closely with the clinical oncologists and radiotherapists.
-Most patients see these nurses at least once a week during their time on treatment.
+Two radiotherapy review specialists in this department are involved in managing radiotherapy related side effects during and after treatment, reviewing the patient’s general condition, offering advice and support and liaising closely with the clinical oncologists and radiographers.

-Physicists facilitate the safe and accurate delivery of radiotherapy and ensure that all external beam treatment units are calibrated to give the correct dose.
+Physicists and radiotherapy engineers facilitate the safe and accurate delivery of radiotherapy and ensure that all external beam treatment units (linear accelerator) are calibrated to give the correct dose.
 Physicists also play a big role in creating advanced technique treatment plans for patients such as VMAT, IMRT and SABR.

 Dieticians ensure that patients maintain a good stable weight throughout their course of treatment by using their expert knowledge of nutrition.
 Depending on the treatment site, patients may see dieticians once a week during their course of treatment for nutritional support.

-They are trained to speak to patients about any worries and psychological distress that a patient may experience during their cancer pathway and can provide coping strategies in order to help alleviate them.
-Patients who are referred or request for the service will see counsellors once a week.
+Counsellors are trained to speak to patients about any worries and psychological distress they may experience during their cancer treatment and can provide coping strategies in order to help alleviate them.
+Patients who are referred or request this service will see counsellors once a week.

-We also offer a complimentary massage therapy service for any patients currently on treatment, please ask a radiographer, or at reception if you are interested in using this service.
+A complimentary massage therapy service is available for any patients currently undergoing radiotherapy.
+Please ask a member of staff if you are interested in using this service.